 Carpal Tunnel Syndrome

 The carpal tunnel is located on the palmar surface of the wrist.
-The carpal tunnel contains several tendons and the median nerve.
+The carpal tunnel contains several tendons and one nerve: the median nerve.
 Carpal tunnel syndrome occurs when the tendons become inflamed and start to press on the median nerve.
-This causes pain and weakness in the wrist and hand.
-Pain is often worse at night.
+This causes aching and weakness in the wrist and hand.
+Symptoms are often worse at night.
 Some cases of carpal tunnel syndrome can be resolved with physical therapy alone.
 Other cases require a surgery followed by physical therapy to achieve a good resolution.

 Fractures of the Hand